 - Try Connection

-Toggle the Use my own database switch to enable this feature.
+Toggle the Use my own database switch to enable the feature.

 |Executes each time a user attempts to log in.||

 |Verify||Executes after a user follows the verification link.|

 |Change Password||Executes when a user clicks on the confirmation link after a reset password request.||